 Test Seq.
-1 2 3 4 5 6 Description Pre-delivery: Hardware Acceptance Rev., Transport to GRC Characterization, Independent Performance Verification Simulated Integration & Storage (horizontal) Simulated Dynamic Environment, including Flight Accept. & Launch Sim.
-Early-Life Phase Simulated Cruise Configuration, Orientation Delivered in Common Performance Hardware (CPH), single vertical CPH, single vertical CPH, single or dual-opposed horizontal Single horizontal Single or dual- opposed vertical Single or dual- opposed vertical Duration No limit on production hours, delivered with 400 to 1,000 hrs No limit, ~2,000 hrs Specified, 800-1,000 hrs, No limit, ~10 hrs, TBD TBD
+1 2 3 5 6 Description Pre-delivery: Hardware Acceptance Rev., Transport to GRC Characterization, Independent Performance Verification Simulated Integration & Storage (horizontal) Simulated Dynamic Environment, including Flight Accept. & Launch Sim.
+Early-Life Phase Simulated Cruise Configuration, Orientation Delivered in Common Performance Hardware (CPH), single vertical CPH, single vertical CPH, single or dual-opposed horizontal Single horizontal Single or dual- opposed vertical Single or dual- opposed vertical Duration No limit on production hours, delivered with 400 to 1,000 hrs No limit, ~2,000 hrs Specified, 800-1,000 hrs, No limit, ~10 hrs, TBD TBD to allow investigation.
+Additionally, it should be noted that for ASC-E3 #5 and #6, Phase 3 testing is split into several yellow cells, each cell representing one of the four planned horizontal clocking configurations-they are currently in the third horizontal configuration.

-Figure 7.
-Summary of operation of the ASC-E3 flight pathfinder convertors.
+Figure 7.-Summary of operation of the Advanced Stirling Convertor (ASC)-E3 flight pathfinder convertors.

-A. Environmental Testing - Random Vibration Exposure
+Environmental Testing-Random Vibration Exposure

-To demonstrate a high Technology Readiness Level, key activities include successful demonstrations in relevant environments.
+To demonstrate a high technology readiness level, key activities include successful demonstrations in relevant environments.
 For the ASC, testing that simulated relevant environments include dynamic loading from random vibration exposure in three axes, static loads from constant acceleration tests, thermal exposure to operating conditions, and operational orientation tests.
-The GRC Structural Dynamics Laboratory has been used to perform vibration exposure tests on multiple ASC convertors of varying builds at random vibration levels defined in the ASC specification.
-All ASC-E, ASC-E2 and the first four ASC-E3 convertors have gone through lower workmanshiplevel vibration testing as part of production activities prior to delivery.
-Based on success of convertor workmanship vibration testing and lack of any anomalous findings in any of the many previous workmanship-level vibration exposures, and also as a cost and schedule savings, the workmanship vibration requirement was removed for later ASC-E3 convertors.
+The Glenn Structural Dynamics Laboratory has been used to perform vibration exposure tests on multiple ASC convertors of varying builds at random vibration levels defined in the ASC specification.
+All ASC-E, ASC-E2, and the first four ASC-E3 convertors have gone through lower workmanship-level vibration testing as part of production activities prior to delivery.
+Based on success of convertor workmanship vibration exposures, and also as a cost and schedule savings, the workmanship vibration requirement was removed for later ASC-E3 convertors.
 Additionally, as part of the notional life certification activity, each convertor undergoes flight acceptance and launch-level random vibration environmental testing in three axes.
-Short term success includes comparison of pre-vibe and post-vibe operational test data to determine no change in performance or characteristics.
-The vibration testing is followed by extended operations to verify long term operational success after exposure.
+Short-term success includes comparison of pre-vibe and post-vibe operational test data to determine no change in performance or characteristics.
+The vibration testing is followed by extended operations to verify long-term operational success after exposure.

-Of the ASC-E3 convertors, unit #4 has undergone flight acceptance and launch level vibration exposures, as shown in Figure 8.
-The convertor successfully passed the vibe test which was conducted when it had 2,214 hours of operation and that unit has now accumulated a total of 12,147 hours at GRC.
-It has continued to operate for nearly 10,000 hours after exposure to the environmental test without issue.
-Dependent on funding priorities, similar flight acceptance and launch-level vibration exposure testing is planned for each of the flight-like ASC-E3 Pair 3 and Pair 4 units.
+Of the ASC-E3 convertors, unit #4 has undergone flight acceptance and launch-level vibration exposures, as shown in Figure 8.
+The convertor successfully passed the vibe test, which was conducted when it had 2,214 hr of operation and that unit has now accumulated a total of 12,147 hr at Glenn.
+It has continued to operate for nearly 10,000 hr after exposure to the environmental test without issue.
+Dependent on funding priorities, similar flight acceptance and launch-level vibration exposure testing is planned for each of the flight-like ASC-E3 Pairs 3 and 4 units.
 Additionally, higher qualification-level vibration testing has been successfully completed on an upgraded ASC-E2 #2.
-The ASC-E2 #2 was rebuilt to be more ASC-E3-like as it incorporates flight and ASC-E3 design changes including upgraded geometries, clearances and linear alternator.
+The ASC-E2 #2 was rebuilt to be more ASC-E3-like as it incorporates flight and ASC-E3 design changes including upgraded geometries, clearances, and linear alternator.

-Figure 8.
-ASC installed in the GRC Structural Dynamics Laboratory for random vibration testing.
+Figure 8.-Advanced Stirling Convertor (ASC) installed in the Glenn Structural Dynamics Laboratory for random vibration testing.